 I have been working in mental health for twenty years, the last fifteen of these as a therapist.
 I love my work and I have always taken care to spend the majority of my week with clients once becoming senior (relatively unusually).
 I have a long-standing commitment to LGBTQI+ affirmative therapy, intersectionality and working with people from oppressed communities.
 My clinical posts in the NHS and academia include:

 I work with clients with a wide range of difficulties including anxiety, depression, disconnection, dissociation, mood swings, interpersonal problems and psychosis.
 Many of my clients come with a question about life - a feeling of stuckness or deadness, an artists block or lack of purpose.
 Others come in acute crisis.
 I provide individual, couple and family psychotherapy in my private practice.
+My clinic is LGBTQIA+, kink- and sex-worker positive with an active focus on thinking about difference and discriminations.

 The beauty of clinical psychology and integrative psychotherapy is that therapists are trained to work from a number of therapy models.
 This allows therapy to be created anew for each and every client.